-The recommend adhesive is Eurocol 640 Eurostar Special a low emission EC1 Adhesive.
-Use a 1.5mm x 5mm V notched trowel to apply the adhesive.
+For standard installations Eurocol 640 Eurostar Special low emission EC1 adhesive is recommended, use a 1.5mm x 5mm V notched trowel to apply the adhesive.

 Note: Trowels will wear during use, check the trowel both before and during use to ensure that the proper, specified trowel notch is used and maintained.